szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 Once a year, when you dedicate significant time and resources to uncover a new metal or alloy and its Allomantic properties, roll+INT.

-- **On a 12+**, you discover a new metal or alloy, understanding its properties perfectly.
+- **On a 12+**: You discover a new metal or alloy, understanding its properties perfectly.
 Describe its effects, and add it to your repertoire.
 It remains rare, and acquiring it might be an adventure on its own.
-- **On a 10-11**, you discover a new metal or alloy, but its full potential remains shrouded.
+- **On a 10-11**: You discover a new metal or alloy, but its full potential remains shrouded.
 Gain a general sense of its power, but specific applications are still uncertain.
 More research or practical application will be required to fully harness it.
-- **On a 7-9**, your experiments lead to unstable results.
+- **On a 7-9**: Your experiments lead to unstable results.
 You get a hint of a new potential power, but using it is risky.
 Every time you use this metal or alloy, there's a significant chance of unexpected side effects.
-- **On a miss**, the experimentation backfires.
+- **On a miss**: The experimentation backfires.
 You suffer harm, a permanent Allomantic ailment, or attract unwanted attention due to the volatile nature of your experiments.

 _Note: The discovery of new metals or alloys can significantly impact the narrative and balance of the game.
 Collaborate with your GM to ensure the newly discovered metal fits the story and world._